 If you've got a narrow, low volume foot, these slippers feel comfy and are easy to put on and pull off, thanks to the leather pull tab on the top of the shoe.
 The Addicts won't feel comfortable in hand cracks as the Moccasyms if you are a wide footed climber, but on a narrow foot, they won't slide around, saving you from blisters.
 These shoes are also more difficult to get on a high volume foot but fit more securely than the Moccasyms.
 The laceless slipper design means there aren't any straps or laces to smash down on the top of your foot when it's in a crack.
 Our testers agree that velcro straps can be uncomfortable in a crack, but laces are low profile, and we like our shoes to fit securely on long multi-pitch crack climbs.
 A few of our testers like to wear socks with these shoes on longer climbs.

 Cruising hand cracks, offwidths (wear socks!) and low angled slabs are what these puppies do best.
 Take them inside and you've got a good, inexpensive shoe for training, and their soft soles will help you get toes of steel.
 If you're into the slipper style and find the Moccs too wide, slip on a pair of Addicts.

 At $100, these slippers are a bargain, of equal quality to the Five Ten Moccasyms, for $25 less.
 If you're on a bargain hunt and you want a shoe for technical edging and steep climbing, check out or Best Buy Award Winner, the Butora Acro.

 While the Evolv Addicts are a new version of the slipper design, they're not a huge improvement.
 They suffer from some the same drawbacks as the Moccs: poor edging performance, and very little support.
-For your next crack climbing road trip, check out our Top Pick for Crack Climbing, the La Sportiva Kataki.
+For your next crack climbing road trip, check out our Editors' Choice, the La Sportiva Kataki.

 — Matt Bento